 As an active member of the Los Angeles performing arts community, the Colburn Dance Academy continues to build and strengthen relationships with other institutions and companies in the city, including major theatres and performing venues.
 These connections allow us to create broad exposure to dance, music, and other art forms.
 Students benefit from the access to premier performances and the artists creating them.

 A dancer’s body must be carefully cared for and nurtured.
 The body maintenance course features subject matter experts and certified instructors with knowledge of dance training.
 Students learn techniques to stay physically and emotionally healthy.
 Classes typically include regular instruction on strengthening, stretching, yoga, floor barre, and Pilates.
 Lecture topics include nutrition and healthy eating habits, stress management, and career development.
 Additionally, we bring in a physical therapist and sports medicine doctor who work with dancers on regular body maintenance and advise students on injury prevention.

-Students participate in as many as two Colburn School performances as well as a variety of regular lecture demonstration opportunities.
+Students participate in multiple Colburn School performances as well as a variety of regular lecture demonstration opportunities throughout the year.

 There are numerous possibilities for Colburn Dance Academy students to collaborate with professional dancers and choreographers, including our acclaimed faculty, the L.A.
 Dance Project, and visiting performers.
 Dance students also join Colburn School music students to work together through coordinated curriculum, composition, and performances.

 Each week, students devote time to studying the history and development of dance and its relationship to the other arts (music, drama, visual arts, design, architecture, and more).
 This will include analysis of choreography, lectures with guest speakers, field trips to cultural institutions, and opportunities for students to engage with their art practice through writing.